 Half of the contribution cost (50%) is covered by your employer (for employees) and includes family co-insurance cover as well.
 So the public health insurance in Germany will cover you with the same benefits no matter your state of health, however, it may be more expensive than private health insurance for young and healthy persons.

-The total contribution rate for 2020 is 14.6% plus an additional contribution dependant on the public health insurance provider you choose.
-During 2020 the average additional contribution rate is 1.1%.
+The total contribution rate for 2020 is 14.6% plus an additional contribution dependent on the public health insurance provider you choose.
+During 2022 the average additional contribution rate is 1.3%.

 Private Health Insurance in Germany

 Every person can take out private health insurance as long as the regulations for voluntary health insurance applies to them.
 This applies to expats that are self-employed, freelancers, students and civil servants, but also to employees who earn above the compulsory insurance limit of €64,350 per year.